The CALM Intervention

-CALM or Managing Cancer and Living Meaningfully, is a brief, semi-structured, evidence-based, psychotherapeutic intervention designed to help people with metastatic cancer and their caregivers manage the practical and profound problems associated with advanced disease.
-The primary goals of CALM are reducing and preventing psychological distress.
+Managing Cancer and Living Meaningfully (CALM) is a brief, semi-structured, evidence-based intervention designed to help people with metastatic cancer and their close loved ones manage the practical and profound problems associated with advanced disease.
+Reduction of psychological distress and prevention of future distress are the primary goals of this therapy.

 Developed by Gary Rodin MD, Sarah Hales MD PhD and Chris Lo PhD, CALM focuses on four content domains that address the practical and profound issues commonly faced by individuals with metastatic cancer:

 - Symptom management and communication with health care providers

 - Changes in self and relationships with close others

 CALM therapy optimally consists of 3 - 6 individual sessions delivered over 3 to 6 months, by a wide range of specially trained healthcare professionals.

 Research conducted over the past decade has shown that CALM is a feasible, acceptable, and effective therapy in reducing and preventing depressive symptoms for individuals with advanced or metastatic cancer.
 Findings from a randomized controlled trial on CALM, published in the Journal of Clinical Oncology are available here.